Born in deepest Cornwall, now living in wild Wales, Bev has been practising her personal brand of eclectic witchcraft for years and years.

-So you decided you are a witch, or at least you want to be one?
+So, you've decided you are a witch (or at least that you want to be one).
 Well, you can’t wake up one day and be a witch just like that.
 There is a basic process to negotiate before you can call yourself a true witch.
-The good news is that it is fun, engaging and enjoyable.
+The good news is that it is fun, engaging, and enjoyable.

 What Makes You Want to Be a Witch?

 The first thing to do is to work out what it is about witchcraft that you are drawn to.
 This calls for complete honesty because knowing and understanding your motivation is key to whether you will become a real witch, or are just playing at it because it’s a cool thing to do.